Devil6sidekick/Weather-script/README.md

 # Weather-script
-A Linux shell script that on run downloads the weather report for Casablanca and and adds to the table on a log file the observed weather and forecasted weather.
+A Linux shell script that on execution downloads the weather report for Casablanca from wttr.in/Casablanca as weather-raw-data-"currentdate".txt.
+And adds to the table on the log file "poc.log" the observed temperature and forecasted temperature.